openvinotoolkit/openvino_tensorflow/docs/INSTALL.md

 This **OpenVINO™ integration with TensorFlow** package is currently compatible with OpenVINO™ version 2021.4.
 This package supports Intel<sup>®</sup> CPUs, Intel<sup>®</sup> integrated GPUs, Intel<sup>®</sup> Movidius™ Vision Processing Units (VPUs), and Intel<sup>®</sup> Vision Accelerator Design with Movidius™ (VAD-M).

-You can build [TensorFlow from source](https://github.com/openvinotoolkit/openvino_tensorflow/blob/master/docs/BUILD.md#tensorflow) with -D_GLIBCXX_USE_CXX11_ABI=1 or use the following TensorFlow package:
+You can build [TensorFlow from source](https://github.com/openvinotoolkit/openvino_tensorflow/blob/master/docs/BUILD.md#tensorflow) with -D_GLIBCXX_USE_CXX11_ABI=1 or follow the instructions below to install the appropriate version:

 1. Ensure the following versions are being used for pip and numpy: